Raudius/files_scripts/README.md

-The File actions app is a scripting tool, which administrators can employ to give users of the Nextcloud instance additional, customised file actions.The actions are accessible straight from the Files app!
+The File Actions app is a scripting tool, which administrators can employ to automate workflows, and to give users of the Nextcloud instance additional custom file actions.
+The actions are accessible straight from the Files app!

 **🌕** Scripting in Lua, its simple and has plenty of online resources.
 **⚡** Make hard tasks easy, straight from the Files app.